 Among respondents who reported fraud, 81 percent cited insiders as the perpetrators.1 Companies nationwide and across the world need specially trained professionals to work from within to uncover insider fraud and other economic crimes, including corruption and money laundering, regulatory breaches, misappropriation of funds, and theft of intellectual property.

-Utica College’s online Bachelor of Science in Fraud and Financial Crime Investigation gives you the specialized skills in Fraud Prevention and Detection you need to counter this wave of financial crime.
+Utica University’s online Bachelor of Science in Fraud and Financial Crime Investigation gives you the specialized skills in Fraud Prevention and Detection you need to counter this wave of financial crime.

 CAREER SPOTLIGHT: RISK ANALYST